Ravi Shankar (poet): Literary career

 His literary works appeared in Paris Review, Fulcrum, McSweeney's, the AWP Writer's Chronicle, and Scribner's Best American Erotic Poems.
 In 2014, he won Glenna Luschei Award from Prairie Schooner.

 Controversies

 Shankar became the subject of several controversies during 2010.
 He won a settlement against the NYPD, after being racially profiled under the stop-and-frisk policies later found illegal by New York Superior Court Judge Shira Scheindlin, and appeared on NPR to discuss his wrongful arrest.
-He was later arrested and convicted in a few public cases including driving with a suspended license.
-He served 90 days in Hartford Correctional Center as a pretrial confinement, an experience which he wrote about in The Hartford Courant.
+He was later arrested and convicted of a misdemeanor in a few public cases including driving with a suspended license.
+He served 90 days in Hartford Correctional Centeras a pretrial confinement, an experience which he wrote about in The Hartford Courant.